-I sigh.
-Loudly.
-I let the book fall shut.
+I sigh and let the book fall shut.
 Ugh.
 Back to boring reality.
 It isn’t too bad though.
 We don’t have long to wait.
-The PA system emits a series of nasal barks.
-The word “Chicago” is barely comprehensible.
+The public address system emits a series of nasal barks.
+The word “Chicago” is comprehensible.
 It’s time.
 We move through the wide doors to the loading platform.

-Steam trains are a thing of the past.
+In 1960, steam trains are a thing of the past.
 We’re traveling in a sleek, state-of-the-art diesel train.
-The smell of oil and air brakes charges the platform area with its special pungency.
-The flurry of boarding passengers creates a commotion.
-We say our good-byes to Dad.
+The smell of oil and air brakes charges the platform area with a special pungency.
+Amid the commotion of boarding passengers, we say our good-byes to Dad.
 My parents kiss.
 We mount the steps, wave, and are swallowed by the train.

 As soon as we find our seats, I again open my comic book and begin reading “Superman’s First Exploit.”
-It tells the story of a Daily Planet contest to see which reader can remember the earliest feat performed by Superman after he’d been launched in a tiny rocket as a tot from the exploding planet Krypton.
+It begins at the Daily Planet office, where Superman works in his guise as Clark Kent.
+The newspaper is sponsoring a contest to see which reader can remember the earliest feat performed by Superman after he’d arrived on earth in a tiny rocket as a tot from the exploding planet Krypton.
 At the story’s climax, Superman himself is asked to try to remember his own first feat, which must have occurred when he was a small child.